• Skip to primary navigation

 4. You can enjoy the salad hot (roasted) or cold (raw).

-5. The salad is naturally high in fiber and protein!
+5. It's naturally high in fiber and protein!

 How to Make Courgette Salad